RIM shares crumble as demo devices fail to inspire

-TORONTO Shares of BlackBerry maker Research in Motion dipped to an 8-year low on Thursday, after this week's demo of its make-or-break new operating system failed to inspire investors and tech gurus.
+TORONTO May 3 Shares of Blackberry maker Research in Motion dipped to an 8-year low on Thursday, after this week's demo of its make-or-break new operating system failed to inspire investors and tech gurus.

 The Canadian company is counting on the BlackBerry 10 platform to win back eroding market share as consumers and professional customers flock to flashier devices made by Apple Inc (AAPL.O) or powered by Google Inc's (GOOG.O) Android.